deepaksdeshpande/demo-app/README.md

 # demo-app

-This is a demo spring boot application to demo CI/CD pipelines and workflows
+This is a sample spring boot application to demo CI/CD pipelines and workflows